Weinstein’s Impact: List of men accused of sexual misconduct

 — Actor Steven Seagal — Accused by two women of rape.
 He denies the allegations.

-— Actor Ed Westwick — Accused by two women of sexual assault.
-The BBC pulled an Agatha Christie adaptation from its television schedule and halted production on a second sitcom starring the “Gossip Girl’ actor.
-Los Angeles police are investigating.
-He denies the allegations.
+— Actor Kevin Spacey — Accused by at least 24 men of sexual misconduct or assault.
+London police reportedly investigating a sexual assault.
+Fired from “House of Cards” and replaced in Ridley Scott’s completed film “All the Money in the World.”
+Massachusetts prosecutors are investigating one allegation.
+His former publicist has said he is seeking unspecified treatment.

-— ‘Mad Men’ creator Matthew Weiner — Accused by one woman of sexual harassment.
-He denies the allegation.
+— Actor Jeffrey Tambor — Two women — an actress on his show “Transparent” and his assistant — allege sexual misconduct.
+He denies the allegation, saying in a statement that he has “never been a predator — ever.”

-— Actor Jeffrey Tambor — One woman alleges sexual misconduct.
+— Actor George Takei — One man alleges sexual assault.
 He denies the allegation.

 — Amazon executive Roy Price — Accused by one woman of sexual harassment.
 He resigned from Amazon.